 “The results of each condition treated by lasers will be unique to each person, it will depend on the variation of the condition you have, what the triggers for that condition are, the quality of the laser being used and the experience of the person carrying out the treatment,” says Thomas.
-Read on for Thomas’s guide:
+Here is her guide:

 Acne: Laser treatments can promote fantastic results and will help get the skin under control.
-This normally takes 3 to 6 sessions, but because acne is an ongoing condition that is triggered or aggravated by internal hormonal factors you will need top up treatments to maintain the skin every 2 to 4 months unless the internal hormonal issues balance out.
+This normally takes three to six sessions, but because acne is an ongoing condition that is triggered or aggravated by internal hormonal factors you will need top-up treatments to maintain the skin every two to four months unless the internal hormonal issues balance out.

-Rosacea: Since it is very similar to acne in its behaviour, a similar protocol is followed.
+Rosacea: Since it is very similar to acne in its behavior, a similar protocol is followed.

-Sun spots and other pigmentation issues can take 1 to 3 treatments initially then depending on how good you are at protecting your skin from the sun, a top up every 6 to 24 months.
+Sunspots and other pigmentation issues can take one to three treatments initially then depending on how good you are at protecting your skin from the sun, a top-up every six to 24 months.

-Veins: They generally respond very well especially on the face, individual veins will normally go in 1 to 2 treatments.
-If an area has a lot of visible veins, then 3 to 4 treatments may be needed to treat them all, if you are prone to having visible veins then new veins will continue to appear so a top up treatment every 6 to 24 months will be required.
+Veins: They generally respond very well especially on the face, individual veins will normally go in one to two treatments.
+If an area has a lot of visible veins, then three to four treatments may be needed to treat them all, if you are prone to having visible veins then new veins will continue to appear so a top-up treatment every six to 24 months will be required.

-Hair removal: For most areas on the body takes 6 to 8 treatments on average.
-Initially, it will give very good results, with a top-up treatment needed every 1 to 3 years, however, some areas like the face, back and more intimate bikini line areas take many more sessions more like 12 to 16 and then a top up every 9 to 18 months.
+Hair removal: For most areas on the body takes six to eight treatments on average.
+Initially, it will give very good results, with a top-up treatment needed every one to three years, however, some areas like the face, back and more intimate bikini line areas take many more sessions more like 12 to 16 and then a top-up every nine to 18 months.

 Any Precautions Needed?